pwflint/pwflint/README.md

 - Hi, I’m @pwflint
 - I’m interested in horticulture, meteorology, philosophy, mythology, and landscape architecture.
-- I’m currently learning ...data science with R, basic parametric design with Vectorworks, digital markdown with Obsidian, and garden ecology through a number of sources.
+- I’m currently learning ...data science with R, basic parametric design with Vectorworks, markdown with Obsidian, and garden ecology through a number of sources.
 - I’m looking to collaborate on ... anything that will improve my digital literacy.
 - I can be reached at...pwflint@duck.com, include **Github** in subject line